flythereddflagg/flythereddflagg.github.io/python_book/docs/30-Packages-and-Project-Structure.md

 Your project should run as it always has.

 If the above test worked, congradulations!
 You have yourself a working project!
 You can add code to the  `emails` folder or documentation to the `docs` folder as you see fit.
-But for our purposes, the real utiltiy of the project structure is the abliity you have to automatically test your project with a little tool called `nose`.
+But for our purposes, the real utiltiy of the project structure is the abliity you have to automatically test your project with automated tests.

 This will be covered in the next section.